Frequently Asked Questions -- CM/ECF & E-Filing

 How do I add someone to my account to receive notices on my ECF cases?

 Log into the CM/ECF system with your ECF login and password.
 Click on ‘Utilities.'
-Click on ‘Maintain Your Account.'
-On the screen titled Maintain User Account, click on ‘Email Information' at the bottom of the page.
-You can send additional notices to other email addresses by checking the box ‘to these additional addresses' and listing other email addresses in the box to the right.
-After completing the information requested on the screen, click on 'Return to Account Screen.'
-Click on ‘Submit.'
-Then, click on ‘Submit' again.
+Click on ‘Change Your E-mail Addresses.'
+Click 'Add new e-mail address.'
+Enter the new secondary e-mail address.
+After completing the information requested on the screen, click on 'Submit all changes.'
 You should receive a confirmation message on the screen that your email preferences were successfully updated.
 Make sure you keep your email address current, so you don't miss notices.

 What happens when an attorney leaves a firm?